The Important Causes of Travel Dehydration

-You may face an increased risk of dehydration when traveling for multiple reasons, including:
+Did you know you may face an increased risk of dehydration when traveling?
+There are multiple reasons for this, including:

-- Traveler’s diarrhea is the most common health problem facing travelers to less developed countries – up to 50% of people travelling to high risk destinations may experience traveler’s diarrhea.
-The World Health Organization identifies DEHYDRATION as the most severe threat posed by traveler’s diarrhea.
+- This is the most common health problem facing travelers to less developed countries – up to 50% of people traveling to destinations may experience traveler’s diarrhea.
+The World Health Organization identifies dehydration as the most severe threat posed by traveler’s diarrhea.

-- Heavy sweating due to prolonged heat exposure – When you travel, you may visit hot and dry destinations where you are more likely to get hot…and SWEATY!
+- When traveling, you may visit hot and dry destinations where you are more likely to get hot and sweaty.
 Through sweat there is the loss of both fluid and electrolytes – this can lead to dehydration.

-Traveler’s Diarrhea can be classified as three or more loose bowel actions with at least one of the following symptoms: nausea, vomiting, abdominal cramps or pain, fever, or blood in the stool.
+Traveler’s diarrhea is considered to be three or more loose bowel movements with at least one of the following symptoms: nausea, vomiting, abdominal cramps or pain, fever, or blood in the stool.
 Most cases of traveler’s diarrhea usually last for 3-7 days, enough to ruin any vacation.
 A person may become dehydrated, after losing a significant amount of liquids from vomiting or diarrhea.

 Traveler’s diarrhea is commonly caused by the Escherichia coli bacteria or E-Coli, and this bacteria has been known to cause conditions like vomiting and diarrhea.
 This bacteria can be encountered by consuming some form of contaminated food or water.
 The Center for Disease Control (CDC) suggests only eating foods that have been cooked and served hot.
 Avoid foods that have been sitting out for a long time, such as buffets.

 Traveler’s diarrhea is a common occurrence in many high-risk areas.
 These areas include Mexico, South America, parts of Asia, and Africa.

-Most cases of traveler’s diarrhea result from bacterial pathogens, such as E. coli, Campylobacter, Shigella, or Salmonella.
+Other common causes of traveler’s diarrhea are bacterial pathogens, such as Campylobacter, Shigella, or Salmonella.
 These are all bacteria that can be found in the drinking water in many of these high-risk areas.
 Fruits and vegetables are often washed with this same water.
 Viral and parasitic agents may also cause traveler’s diarrhea, but they are less common.

 According to the World Health Organization, health risks associated with travel are greater for certain types of travelers, including: